burakbigle/docConverter/README.md

 The input files structure is important for the performance of the algorithm, most of the libraries support basic transformation but for a complicated transformations, cheap licensing might be considered.

+Any feedback or improvement suggestions will be higlhy appreciated.

 The general libary stack not limited but:

 * Apachi POI